ayoub3bidi/mercury/README.md

 Mercury is a simple and reliable boilerplate that anyone can use from beginners to experts (no deep bullsh*t).

 This project uses:
-- 🛡️ Basic [OAuth2](https://fastapi.tiangolo.com/tutorial/security/oauth2-jwt/?h=jwt) authentication provided by FastApi security nested package.
+- 🛡️ Basic [OAuth2](https://fastapi.tiangolo.com/tutorial/security/oauth2-jwt/?h=jwt) authentication, utilizing the FastAPI security module.
+It also supports user authentication via Google integration.
-- 🔋[PostgreSQL](https://hub.docker.com/_/postgres) as its main database, [Redis](https://hub.docker.com/_/redis) for caching, and [flyway](https://hub.docker.com/r/flyway/flyway) for database migration.
+- 🛢[PostgreSQL](https://hub.docker.com/_/postgres) as its main database, [Redis](https://hub.docker.com/_/redis) for caching, and [flyway](https://hub.docker.com/r/flyway/flyway) for database migration.
 - 🧪  Unit and integration tests.
 - 🔒️ Security scanner (Bandit).